-Papers should be no more than 5,000 words in length.
+Papers should be 5,000-7,000 words in length.
 They should be written as continuous expository narrative in a chapter or article style—not as lists of dot points.

 Papers should be the author(s) original work.
 Submissions must contain no more than 20% of textual material published in other places by the same author or authors, and these must be properly acknowledged and cited.
 Authors must ensure the accuracy of all citations, quotations, diagrams, tables, and maps presented.